BracketSpace/Notification/readme.txt

 * [Added] `add_quick_merge_tag` Trigger method.
 * [Added] Common error log for all extensions, you can use `notification_log` function.
 * [Added] Comment content HTML merge tag.
+* [Added] Resolver API which allows to register more Merge Tag resolvers.
 * [Changed] PostData class has been removed in favor of Notification object and procedural functions.
 * [Changed] Admin Classes: MergeTags, Notifications, PostData, Recipients, Triggers has been removed and their content included in the Admin/PostType class.
 * [Changed] Notification data is now using single nonce field and additional data should be saved with `notification/data/save` action.